 "Certificate of Appreciation", awarded by the University of Vienna, Faculty of computer science.
 2010, 2011

 Maphub - Annotations and Semantic Tags on Historical Maps.
 Stanford University - Open Annotation Rollout.
 April 2013, Palo Alto, USA. (slides)

 Old Maps, Annotations, and Open Data Networks.
 Harvard University.
 January 2013, Cambridge, USA. (slides)

 Research Visit Los Alamos National Labs, May 2012

 Metadata is back!
-Keynote at Semantic Web Technologies for Libraries and Readers Workshop.
-JCDL 2011, Ottawa, Canada. (slides)
+Keynote at Semantic Web Technologies for Libraries and Readers Workshop, co-located with JCDL 2011.
+June 2011, Ottawa, Canada. (slides)

 Linked Data als Perspektive für die bibliothekarische Inhaltserschließung.
 (German) Österreichisches Online-Informationstreffen und Österreichischer Dokumentartag (ODOK), 2010, Leoben, Austria. (slides)

 CIDOC CRM in Practice - Experiences, Problems, and Possible Solutions.
 Workshop Vernetzte Datenwelten, Deutschen Archäologisches Institut (DAI), 2009, Berlin, Germany. (slides)